deckhouse/deckhouse/docs/site/pages/guides/PRODUCTION.md

 When deploying a cluster using Deckhouse in a cloud infrastructure where provisioning of load balancers is supported (e.g., OpenStack-based clouds, AWS, GCP, Azure, etc.), use the `LoadBalancer` or `LoadBalancerWithProxyProtocol` inlet.

 In environments where automatic load balancer provisioning is not supported (bare metal clusters, vSphere, custom OpenStack solutions), use the `HostPort` or `HostPortWithProxyProtocol` inlet.
-In this case, you can either add some A-records to DNS for the corresponding domain or use an external load-balancing service (e.g., Cloudflare, Qrator solutions, or configure metallb).
+In this case, you can either add some A&#8209;records to DNS for the corresponding domain or use an external load-balancing service (e.g., Cloudflare, Qrator solutions, or configure metallb).

 {% alert level="warning" %}
 The `HostWithFailover` inlet is suitable for clusters with a single frontend node.
 It reduces the time that the Ingress controller is unavailable during updates.
 This type of inlet is suitable for important development environments, but **not recommended for production**.